 I decided to add my thoughts as I went through reading Wessely's piece.

-It ended up quite a bit longer than I expected, so I've added a few links to references and examples in there too (I was only planning to do a few throw away comments, but have ended up producing a rather lengthy screed).
+It ended up quite a bit longer than I expected, so I've added a few links to references and examples in there too (I was only planning to do a few throw away comments, but ended up with a couple of pages, even after editing down).

 All the notation [n] was added by me, as I was planning to have my comments at the end.
 As they grew in length, I decided to paste them in to Wessely's text.